 The middle class and small entrepreneurs will once again be the prime targets of government seizure and taxation.

 To avoid this, I’d recommend investors storing their metals in a safe foreign jurisdiction like Switzerland or Singapore.
+In international vaults, you can store physical gold bullion, such as gold bars, Gold American Eagle coins, and Canadian Maple Leaf coins.

 With your gold stored abroad, you may have some time to react.